SenthilNayagan/senthilnayagan.github.io/_posts/data/data-management/data-engineering/storage-and-computations/apache-spark/2022-07-25-spark-bucketing-and-partitions.markdown

 To get us started with partitioning, here are some fundamentals:

 - Every node (worker) in a Spark cluster contains one or more partitions of any size.
 - By default, the number of partitions is set to the total number of cores on all the executor nodes.
+This is the most effective method for determining the total number of spark partitions in an RDD.
 - The number of partitions in Spark is configurable.
+- Only one partition is processed by one executor at a time, so the size and number of partitions handed to the executor are directly proportional to the time it takes to complete them.

+## Types of partitioning

+Apache Spark supports two types of partitioning:

+- **Hash partitioning**
+- **Range partitioning**

+Partitioning decisions are influenced by a wide variety of factors, including:

+- Available resources (CPU, memory, and network)
+- Transformation used to derive RDD -

+## How do we get the right number of partitions?

+TODO

+---

 # Bucketing in Spark